 - Other platforms: You can submit a request asking for ads to be disabled on certain URLs.

 But remember - disabling ads on your pages can really impact your RPM and ad earnings!
 We recommend only disabling ads when you absolutely must, and re-enabling them as soon as you can.

 Things that detract from ads:

-Remember, the longer a reader pauses while an ad is in view, the higher the viewability score for that ad.
+Remember, the longer a reader spends while an ad is in view, the higher the viewability score for that ad.
 Anything that causes readers to scroll quickly through posts can hurt the viewability of your ads.

 Advertisers pay more for sites that have highly-viewable ads.
 Your ads are considered highly-viewable when they are actually seen by your readers.
 AdThrive customizes and regularly reviews your site's ad layout to make sure it's optimized for viewability.

 The more viewable your ads, the more you'll get paid!
 So be sure to:

 - Opt in to any/all of our highly-viewable ad types.